Nyrio/beat-saber-mapping-scripts/README.md

 # Beat Saber Mapping Scripts

-This is not a generic tool, just individual scripts that I used to generate my maps.
+## Intro

+This is not a generic tool, just individual scripts that I made to generate my maps.
+You can use these scripts without any restriction (even for commissions), but all the assets (3D models, SVG drawings, etc) strictly belong to me and you cannot use them without my explicit permission.
+When you use my scripts or scripts derivated from them, I'd really appreciate if you mention me in the credits (either in the description on BeatSaver or in the map details that can be seen in-game).

 Videos of the maps: